 Professional employment on such a temporary basis as generally undertaken by students is understandably rare.
 If you have special skills or a particularly appropriate background for such a position, and if you are available for a longer period of time (up to a year), you may find that there are some opportunities.
 Graduating seniors will certainly be better placed to explore such options than undergraduates.
 U.S. based firms who have an active overseas market and global offices are obvious targets fro your search as are foreign firms with a significant U.S. presence..
 You may find it easier to be employed by firms here in the U.S. to begin with, seeking a transfer to an overseas posting after you have gained some experience (and demonstrated your value ) to the firm.
 If you have or can gain residency rights in another country in which you'd like to work, this will also greatly ease your path towards professional employment there.

-Teaching remains one of the easier and most sensible routes to international employment for many young Americans.
+Teaching remains one of the easier routes to international employment for many young Americans.
 You are already qualified in some basic sense to serve as a native English language instructor and also may be well-suited to teach or intern in an overseas American or International school.
 Most teaching positions will look for a college degree (often the discipline in which your degree was taken is less crucial) and contracts will generally be for at least a year.
 Shorter term and summer options may be available on a more ad hoc, less structured basis.

 Public service projects may be available to you, although usually on a strictly volunteer basis.
 Even 'volunteer' positions can be difficult to find as supervising a volunteer can require considerable time and effort on the part of the staff and they may be reluctant to give this up unless they are sure of a positive return.
 To offset this problem, a number of groups have established 'volunteer programs' in which you actually pay a tuition-like fee to participate.
 Despite the cost, this is often an excellent way to begin to develop experience in this exciting area of international work.

 No matter what type of overseas job you are looking for, chances are you will have to initiate a fairly traditional job search unless you are already connected to an employer who is willing and able to place you abroad or unless you are interested in participating in a fee-based program that can place you in a position.
-Be wary (very) of advertisements or agencies which say that they can find you the perfect international job!
+Be wary of advertisements or agencies which say that they can find you the perfect international job!
 Many such claims, with application fees attached to them, will advance your cause but very little.
-Always check with the International Education or Career Services offices before you pursue such avenues.
+Always check with the International Education or Career Development offices before you pursue such avenues.

 But just like looking for a job at home, your job hunt will likely involve several key steps, including: